Loading...

 Portion Control

-Limit the portion size of chapati and soya sticks to reduce the carbohydrate load in a single meal.
+Limit the portion size of chapati and soya sticks to reduce the overall carbohydrate intake and potentially decrease the spike in glucose levels.

 Incorporate Protein